LNJ-ND/metalab2/README.md

 Building MetaVoice locally can be used simply for reproduction, but also for development purposes.
 Instructions on how to contribute to MetaVoice are presented below.

-To reproduce MetaVoice (datasets, website pages, shiny apps) locally, follow the steps below:
+To reproduce MetaVoice (datasets, website pages, shiny apps) locally, follow the steps below.
+Steps 1-3 are required for both to reproduce the website pages (step 4) and the shiny apps (step 5).
+But, if you are only interested in the shinyapps (step 5), you can skip step 4.

 **Additional instructions for Windows Users:** If you are planning to reproduce MetaVoice on Windows, you should install the appropriate version of [Rtools](https://cran.r-project.org/bin/windows/Rtools/).
 Rtools will install the toolchain (compilers and links) necessary to build R packages from source code in the Windows environment.